Ruoyu-Wang108/TidyTuesday/2020-08-17/README.md

 1. When the counts are large, the square will become extremely small

-2. not suitable to work with elements > 3, especially when the quantity are close.
+2. not suitable to work with elements > 5, especially when the quantity are close.
 When there are a lot of elements in one waffle bar, the color becomes burr and hard to identify or differeniate.

+3. It took forever to make a plot

 ### Important codes: